 Prenatal care in the beginning and throughout pregnancy

-Taking a quality prenatal vitamin is important for any woman of child bearing age.
+Taking a quality prenatal vitamin containing folate (not folic acid) is important for any woman of child bearing age.
 Often, by the time a new mother discovers a pregnancy and starts taking prenatal vitamins, it is 4 to 5 weeks into the pregnancy or later.
-Taking folic acid before the baby’s conception is critically important because at 4 weeks of embryonic development spinal cord and other brain defects can be already present in the developing embryo, if the mother is deficient of this simple B vitamin,
+Taking folate (not folic acid) before the baby’s conception is critically important because at 4 weeks of embryonic development spinal cord and other brain defects can be already present in the developing embryo, if the mother is deficient of this simple B vitamin.

 At 8 weeks of gestation the auditory nerve begins to develop in the growing baby.
 Taking supplemental fish oils, flax oils and lecithin during pregnancy helps the baby’s brain development and actually adds a minimum of 5 IQ points to the child later in life.
 These Essential Fatty Acids help form the myelin in the brain and central nervous system.
 Myelin is the protective sheath that covers communicating neurons in the brain and it is composed of 30% protein and 70% fat.

 At 25 weeks the fetus is able to remember sounds.
 Both supplemental choline and vitamin C in fetal development affect the hippocampus of the brain where memory centers are housed.
 In studies where vitamin C is excluded from the diets of pregnant Guinea Pigs, the consequent offsprings have underdeveloped hippocampuses in the brain.
 In the pathology of cognitive dysfunction, Alzheimer’s disease and epilepsy, the hippocampus represents one of the first brain regions to suffer damage.